 (3 Overtalk [s] means the duration in seconds by which the two sentences in the sound item uttered by different talkers are overlapping.
 A negative number means that there is a corresponding pause between the two sentences.

-(4 Editor’s note: The talker positions are part of the scene definition of the different categories.
-They should be chosen in a way from the available set of SRIRs for the used room making sure that there is a good coverage of different possible positions.
-Different selections should be made for the different listener panels.
+(4 ISM positions for categories cat 1-4 are as defined respectively in Table F.9.4.

 Experiment P800-16: OSBA (3-4 objects)

-Tables F.16.1 to F.16.4 show conditions to be used for this experiment, list of preliminaries and full list of conditions, respectively.
-Tables F.16.4 to F.16.5 show definition of categories and scenes.
+Tables F.16.1 to F.16.3 show conditions to be used for this experiment, list of preliminaries and full list of conditions, respectively.
+Table F.16.4 shows definition of categories and scenes.

 Table F.16.1: Conditions for Experiment P800-16